syncfusion-content/blazor-docs/blazor/dropdown-list/popup-setting.md

 ## Handling TextOverflow

-When the width of popup is less than text's width, then `text-overflow:ellipsis` style will be automatically appeared.
+When the width of the popup is less than text's width, then the `text-overflow:ellipsis` style will be automatically appeared.

-In the below sample `PopupWidth` is set as `100px` then `text-overflow:ellipsis` is automatically applied
+In the following sample, the `PopupWidth` is set as `100px` then the `text-overflow:ellipsis` is automatically applied

 {% highlight cshtml %}